Hypercubers/hypercubing.xyz/docs/faq.md

 !!! quote "Hactar"

-    There's also things I'm already doing that make a big difference, that I think most other solvers aren't doing, from most to least significant:
+    From most to least significant:

     - **1-key-per-move keybinds that prioritize `R` and `I` cells**.
 This is _more_ than 2x faster than default keybinds, because you do not need to time the _release_ of keys.
     - **1-key-per-move RKTbinds with RKT cancels**.
 These two optimizations complement each other so well, because it spreads out the work among all your fingers.